Multiple Value Assignment¶

 Multiple value assignment syntax naturally matches the existing multiple value binding

-and can occasionally be a useful tool to make code more
+syntax provided by let and can occasionally be a useful tool to make code more

 concise.